anikaarevalo/3rd-indl-proj-mole-detection/README.md

 ## Description
 skinCare, a healthcare company, is in the process of launching **an AI solution that classifies skin lesions**.
 The company plans on presenting a prototype to their clients (i.e. professionals and experts in the field of skin medicine) whose patients stand to benefit from a tool that would be able to detect moles that need to be handled by doctors.

-As a data scientist contracted for the job, my task is to **build and deploy a machine learning pipeline** with the goal of delivering to my client an easily-accessible yet effective **application that accurately detects and classifies skin lesions based on a photographic image**.

-My approach to this short mission is **transfer Learning using a pre-trained deep learning model called MobileNet for image classification**.
+As the data scientist contracted for the job, my approach to this short mission is **transfer Learning using a pre-trained deep learning model called MobileNet for image classification**.
 To create an end-to-end machine learning solution, I first started by downloading the HAM10000 dataset from Kaggle which were the raw materials from which a web app to classify skin lesions is based on.

 Suffice it to say, the **key components of my machine learning pipeline are:**